 Break apart the used soil and stir it together into a big heap.
 Add plant material, like the trimmings from your finished grow.
 Mowed grass is fine as well.
 After that, add soil life like good bacteria, fungi and worms.
 You can get bacteria and fungi at many gardening stores.
 Worms are available freely, but you can also buy special species on the internet.
 All this soil life feeds on the new plant material that you've added.
 Cover your soil heap with a tarp to protect it from drying out or being flushed away.
 You’ll have to wait at least four months until your soil is good to go again.
 Be careful not to let the soil freeze through in winter because that would kill the soil life.

-If you want to use the revitalized soil after the winter, you need to add some fertiliser.
+If you want to use the revitalized soil after the winter, you need to add some fertilizer.
 Blood and bone meal is a good choice to add some extra nutrition after winter.
 The soil life will have done its work though, so you won’t need too much.
 You could add some calcium or magnesium in the form of our organic product Calcium Kick.

 You can use the larger leaves you trim off during the harvest as food for your new soil life.
 Shred and mix them into your old soil.
 Hold on to smaller leaves that come from the actual yield.
 Depending on the plant type you can use these to make tea, infusions or extracts.
 Make sure you research the things you can do with the excess trimmings from your harvest.